 Suspects: Who done it?

-Who could have failed to use their automatic spell check mechanism so miserably?
-Were there people aiding and abetting stylistic mistakes due to a time crunch on the horizon or a personal fondness for the subject matter?
+Who failed to use their automatic spell-check mechanism so miserably?
+Were people aiding and abetting stylistic mistakes due to a time crunch on the horizon or a personal fondness for the subject matter?

 Evidence: How was the document destroyed?

-The Modus Operandi or methods employed by the criminals to execute the crime, prevent detection, and facilitate the escape were many.
-Weapons of choice used on John Doe Document included:
+The modus operandi, or methods employed by the criminals to execute the crime, prevent detection, and facilitate the escape were many.
+Weapons of choice used on the John Doe Document included:

-- Illogical Narrative: the document was not organized in a way that made sense and improved clarity, there was no table of contents to guide user to the information they needed.
+The document was not organized in a way that made sense and improved clarity, there was no table of contents to guide users to the information they needed.

-- Overly Technical Jargon: a key vocabulary word section was missing, technical terms were not defined, and assumptions were made about the audience’s level of knowledge and familiarity of the subject.
+A key vocabulary word section was missing, technical terms were not defined, and assumptions were made about the audience’s level of knowledge and familiarity with the subject.

-- Suspected Unaddressed Knowledge Gaps: parts of the process were missing, key steps were glazed over, images that add value were not captured or included.
+Parts of the process were missing, key steps were glazed over, and images that add value were not captured or included.

-- Crimes of Style: formatting is inconsistent, color choices are not accessible for color-blind users, point of view and tense use are all over the place.
+Formatting is inconsistent, color choices are not accessible for color-blind users, and point of view and tense use are all over the place.